 My dad sympathized.
 He understood how I felt.
 He said that he wished we had let him stay in the house the night that was so very cold.

-Leroy was a short haired dog and probably couldn’t handle it the freezing temperatures.
-He slept in a sheltered storage area, but there was no heat in unless any came from the hot water heater.
+Leroy was a short haired dog and probably couldn’t handle the freezing temperatures.
+He slept in a sheltered storage area, but there was no heat except what came from the hot water heater.
 We lived in Florida, and I think the extreme cold that night might have come as a surprise.

 Alive in My Memory

 Anyway, that’s the story as I remember it.
 I choose to remember the fun times I had with my very own dog.
 He really loved me, too, and was always with me.
 Leroy may have been just a mutt, but to me he was the best dog ever.